nielskee/draft-articles/TechnicalHiringPart2.md

 > the light is."

-Just because there's light to see by, it doesn't mean you're looking
-<<<<<<< HEAD
-in the right place.
-HackerRank and Codility measure that which can be measured, not necessarily what's important.
+Just because there's light to see by, it doesn't mean you're looking in the right place.
+These tools measure what can be measured, not necessarily what's important.

-More fundamentally - and a thought that seems to occur to virtually no-one who uses these tools -

-Here's where we really want to look: in the right place.
-Here's where we really want to look, at the areas where cost of development, and cost of ownership of code
+Here's where we really want to look, at the things that have the biggest bearing on the cost of development, and the cost of ownership of code:

 - Changeability and maintainability of code.